Scrid

 the tiny point of stillness

-where breathing stops
+where everything stops

 and nothing suffers.